DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

   ### Testing and Evaluating:
    Now that we have already trained the model, we evaluate it using our test set.
 We have conveniently used the predict_generator function to generate the predictions for the images in our test set.

+   To evaluate the model run the command in Python Command Prompt:

+   `python chest_x_ray_classification_using_densenet121.py`

   ### Visualizing Learning with GradCAM:
    One of the most common approaches aimed at increasing the interpretability of models for computer vision tasks is to use Class Activation Maps (CAM).